 Today, the Market is overseen by the High Point Market Authority (HPME).
 Over 70,000-80,000 attendees include exhibitors, buyers, designers, and media in the furniture industry.

-High Point Exhibitions offers exhibit space for international companies during High Point Furniture Market.
+High Point Exhibitions offers exhibit space for international companies during the High Point Furniture Market.
 The High Point Market is the largest furnishings industry trade show in the world, bringing more than 75,000 people to High Point, North Carolina, every six months.
 For more information, contact Al Bolton by email, or call (336) 420-0434.